 Here are a few key resources:

 Curious about what you might do with a career in education, and what skills you'll gain from each major in education?
-See our PDF booklet for a description of each major in the College of Education and potential careers.
+See our booklet for a description of each major in the College of Education and potential careers.
 You might be surprised!

 Education Career Advising

 Advising for careers in Education is coordinated by a career counselor who is a specialist in careers and job searching in Education.
 This person, in addition to your academic advisor, is here as a resource for you.
 Make an appointment with this counselor to discuss your options.

 Choice of major